artzimy/DUSTER/README.md

 # Run
 Edit /Code/DCE/DCE_Main.m :
 Just provide the .nii files: one for the main DCE run, one for T1 map and optionally one for B1<sup>+</sup> map.
 The files should be already coregistered and aligned/motion corrected.
-Also provide:
+Also needed:\
-TimeBetweenDCEVols in secons.
+TimeBetweenDCEVols in secons.\
-TR in ms.
+TR in ms.\
 FA in degrees.

 We normally use ~60 volumes at ~6 secons temporal resolution, with TR ~5ms, and FA ~20.